htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 that have run for at least one hour.
 So in the previous example, in the worse case it could take up to a maximum of one hour until the higher priority user receives a fair share of machines.
-For a general discussion of limiting preemption, please see :ref:`admin-manual/policy-configuration:*condor_startd* policy configuration` section of the Administrator's manual.
+For a general discussion of limiting preemption, please see the :ref:`admin-manual/policy-configuration:*condor_startd* policy configuration` section of the Administrator's manual.